 What is a Bill of Materials (BOM)?

-BOM’s are hierarchical in nature with the top level being the item to be constructed.
+BOM’s are hierarchical in nature with the top-level being the item to be constructed.
 The next level will contain the main sections that make up this end product, often called sub-assemblies.
 Lower levels contain the materials needed to make these sub-assemblies and so on until the whole BOM contains all the materials need to build the end product.
-Another way to see this is by seeing each sub-assembly level as being a BOM in itself and it in turn may contain anther BOM.
+Another way to see this is by seeing each sub-assembly level as being a BOM in itself and it, in turn, may contain another BOM.
 This type of structure can also be referred to as a modular BOM.

 A BOM explosion breaks apart an assembly at the highest level down into its individual materials and parts right down to the lowest level.
 Conversely, a BOM implosion links the individual parts at the lower level to the assembly at the highest level.

 The EBOM is defined when the end product is designed, usually using technical or engineering drawings.
 An MBOM is defined before the commencement of the construction or project.

 MTO and BOM